Wiiseguy/node-streambuf/README.md

 ---
 Decodes to a string according to the specified character encoding in encoding and length.
 'encoding' defaults to utf8.
 'length' is optional.
-If left undefined, it will use the first occuring zero (0) byte as the end of the string.
+If left undefined, it will use the first occurrence of a zero (0) byte as the end of the string.

+.writeString(str, [encoding])
+---
+Writes a string to the underlying buffer with the specified encoding.
+'encoding' defaults to utf8.

 .peekString([length, [encoding]])
 ---
 Functions the same way as .readString(), but does not update the offset.

-.writeString(str, [encoding])
+.readString0([encoding])
 ---
+Reads a string from the buffer according to the specified character encoding, stopping at the first zero (0) byte.
+Similar to calling .readString() without a length parameter, but more implicit.
+'encoding' defaults to utf8.

+.writeString0(str, [encoding])
+---
-Writes a string to the underlying buffer with the specified encoding.
+Writes a string to the underlying buffer with the specified encoding, followed by a zero (0) byte.
 'encoding' defaults to utf8.

 .readString7([encoding])